 Problem: You love your home and might have been living in its current condition for years, therefore, the small faults aren’t a big deal to you.
 However, potential buyers will not see the value of your memories or your creative workarounds to repairs when inspecting the property and formulating their offer price.
 Imperfections, both big and small, will leave a lasting impression on prospective home buyers.

 Solution: Look at your property through the eyes of the buyer.
 Ask your Realtor® for critical advice on what to repair, replace and clean up.
 An experienced agent can point out the most important changes to make and offer suggestions for credible vendors to use.
+For instance, if your garage door is worn or not functioning properly, consider necessary fixes like lubrication, alignment, or even Professional spring repair to ensure smooth operation.
 They can also help you see your home’s value for what the market truly supports with all emotions aside.

 2.)
 Be Open To New Pricing Strategies